saurabhdsh/insightpulse/InsightPulse_Demo_Script.md

 *"Now, let me demonstrate our flagship feature - the Voice of Customer Analyzer.
 This is where InsightPulse truly shines.
 Watch as our AI agents automatically analyze customer feedback, identify root causes, and create actionable resolution plans.*

-*Here we see a customer experiencing login issues.
-Our AI has automatically detected the problem, analyzed the session recording, and assigned it to the appropriate team.
-Notice how the AI agent has already identified that the session timeout is too aggressive and suggested extending it to 30 minutes.*

 *The VoC Analyzer provides complete visibility into customer journeys, including session recordings, technical details, and AI-generated insights.
 Each case is automatically prioritized, routed, and tracked through resolution.
 This level of automation and intelligence is unprecedented in the industry."*

 ## **AI IDEATION & TREND ANALYSIS (2:15 - 2:45)**